 - Fracture of the shoulder, elbow and wrist

 Speech therapy focuses on a variety of conditions and can help patients of all ages achieve their maximum independence in communication.
 Our licensed speech language pathologist utilizes a wide array of assessment and treatment tools along with individualized education and instruction to reach that goal.

 Two common problems addressed by speech therapy include difficulty or inability to swallow and impairment of speech due to a brain injury.

-Our physical therapists provide this specific branch of physical therapy that focuses on the muscles in your pelvic floor, the muscles that support your trunk and hips and addresses bowel, bladder and sexual dysfunction.
-Through external and internal pelvic floor muscle exams, our providers help guide treatment including muscle strengthening, pelvic floor muscle relaxation or behavioral modification for any gender, and may also be used to treat children.
+Our physical therapist provides this specific branch of physical therapy that focuses on the muscles in your pelvic floor, the muscles that support your trunk and hips and addresses bowel, bladder and sexual dysfunction.
+Through external and internal pelvic floor muscle exams, our provider helps guide treatment including muscle strengthening, pelvic floor muscle relaxation or behavioral modification for any gender, and may also be used to treat children.